mrumerkhan/COVID-19-TRACKER-AND-NOTIFICATION-ALERT/README.md

 # COVID-19-TRACKER-AND-NOTIFICATION-ALERT
-covid-19 notification and data alert system using python
+Covid-19 notification and data alert system using python.
+In this project we use web-scraping to scrap the data from the website then we make a GUI window using Tkinter and showcase all the cases then we scrap statewise data and put in into gui window and one special feature of this project is as soon as case arsise in India we will get the notifiation
+## Console Output
 ![image](https://user-images.githubusercontent.com/62200901/127028836-0769cbbc-942f-4b77-b4c5-b640197f8b0f.png)
 ## STATES-WISE DATA
 ![image](https://user-images.githubusercontent.com/62200901/127029449-84158fd7-69ea-4891-a487-4cd9efc466aa.png)